synthreason-source/OS/README.md

-a simple GUI interface OS with terminal windows and bochs emulator.
+a simple GUI interface OS with terminal windows, and bochs emulator.

 CTRL-Q saves and exits text editor...